University of South Carolina Sumter: Athletics

 The University of South Carolina Sumter announced on Monday, October 30, 2006 the return of intercollegiate athletics to the campus.
+The USC Sumter Fire Ants began playing in the 2007-2008 academic year with baseball and softball teams.
 Competitive sports had not been on campus since the 1970s, when the mascot was The Partisans and the school colors were purple and white.

-University of South Carolina Sumter now sponsors four collegiate teams known as the Fire Ants.
-The athletic department colors are garnet and white, while the university's colors are garnet, black, and white.
+University of South Carolina Sumter now sponsors thirteen collegiate teams known as the Fire Ants.
+The newest sports are Men's and Women's Track and Field and Men's and Women's Cross Country that will officially begin in the 2024-2025 season.
+The athletic department colors are "fire ant red" and white, while the university's colors are garnet, black, and white.
 The teams compete in Region X of Division I in the NJCAA.
-These sports are men's baseball, women's softball and men's and women's tennis.
-The USC Sumter Fire Ants began playing in the 2007-2008 academic year with baseball and softball.
-The college plans to add more sports as the support grows for its teams.

 The baseball team plays at Riley Park, three miles east of campus.
 The softball team plays at Palmetto Park, a half mile northwest of campus.